gocd/www.go.cd/_posts/2015-08-28-pipeline-patterns.markdown

 author: Ken Mugrage
 ---

-Teams have been automating the building, testing and deployment of their software for many years, but usually in a very specific "one off" manner.
+Teams have been automating the build, test and deploy processes of their software for many years, but usually in a very specific "one off" manner.
 In 2007 Go CD introduced build pipelines to the masses.
 Shortly after, Jez Humble (Go CD's original product manager) and David Farley published [Continuous Delivery](http://www.amazon.com/gp/product/0321601912).